-It describes the particular classical songs or music and requires the particular types of steps for the dance.
+Other than the folk dances, Cultural dances are performed on the particular classical songs or music and requires the particular types of steps for the dance.
 The people choose a particular type of costume for performing a particular type of classical dance.
 Some of the cultural dances are as follows:

 The Kumari dance is one of the very ancient classical dances of the kingdom of Nepal.
 It is performed in the biggest religious street festival of Kathmandu, Nepal called YENYA.
 These celebrations consist of two events, Indra Jatra and Kumari Jatra.
 Kumari Dance is mainly performed in Kumari Jatra for paying homage to the living Goddesses Kumari.

 Manjushree dance is one of the traditional ritual dances which is also known as Charya Nritya.
 It is a Buddhist ritual dance and was believed that the gods would be so pleased with the skill of the performers that they would make an appearance in front of the dancers.
 Ancestors also state that Manjushree dance tells the story of how Manjushree, when on a visit to Swayambhunath, drained out the water from the Kathmandu valley, which was once a giant lake, thus making it inhabitable.
 By then, the people worship Manjushree and thank him by dancing their cultural dance.
 This dance requires a special costume and jewelry as the dancer represents Bodhisattva.

 The Pancha Buddha dance is performed during the important festivals in the valley.
 This dance is performed in honor of the Pancha (Five) Buddhas, i.e. Vairochana (the brilliant one), Aksobhaya (the unshakeable), Ratnasambhava (the matrix of the jewel), Amitabha (the infinite light) and Amoghasiddhi (the infallible realization).
 Dancers don the distinctive colors of the five Buddhas and depict their specific postures.